- Annual EEO Public File Report Deadline – February 1

 Annual EEO Public File Report deadline, contents

-By February 1, 2008, all Nonexempt SEUs of radio and television stations, including Class A television stations and LPTV stations, licensed to communities in the states listed above, must: (1) place their Annual EEO Public File Report in the public inspection files of all stations comprising the SEU; and (2) post the Report on the websites, if any station in the SEU has a website.
+By Feb.
+1, 2009, all Nonexempt SEUs of radio and television stations, including Class A television stations and LPTV stations, licensed to communities in the states and territories listed above, must: (1) place their Annual EEO Public File Report in the public inspection files of all stations comprising the SEU; and (2) post the Report on their Web sites, if any station in the SEU has a Web site.